-My first two football heroes back in 1979 when I started to go to see the mighty Dees.
-Billy Pirie, 91 goals in 112 games, the man is a legend and up there with Tommy Coyne for me.
+Dundee Football Club – My first two football heroes back in 1979 when I started to go to see the mighty Dees.
+Billy Pirie scored 91 goals in 112 games, the man is a legend and up there with Tommy Coyne for me.
 Jimmy Murphy, played on the wing, quick as, 99 games and 12 goals.
 Still a huge DFC fan but to be honest I am actually not a huge football fan, well obviously lol, the only reason I take an interest is the mighty Dees.
 My favorite Dundee player of all time remains Jim Duffy though, best central defender ever in my opinion.

 My first real album – Was Queen’s greatest hits album, I got this from my older brother even though I was never a huge Queen fan but this was a brilliant album and I played it about 10 times the day I got it.
-Probably why my Mum can’t stand them now and she is in her 80s.
+Probably why my Mum can’t stand them now lol and she is in her 80s.
 It is still a good album but they were always a singles band for me, even to this day.
 Duran Duran and Blackmore’s Rainbow remain my favorite bands but to be fair I like a lot of different kinds of music from pop to punk, I was never precious about it, if I liked it I liked it, end of.

-Whitfield, where I grew up.
-I left in 95 and while it doesn’t look anything like it now, most of the old skarne blocks are gone, overall I have many happy memories of being from Whitfield.
-It was a hard place but mostly a good place with some decent people, some real nasty ones too lol.
+The Concrete Jungle – Whitfield, where I grew up.
+I left in 95 and while it doesn’t look anything like this now, most of the old skarne blocks are gone, overall I have many happy memories of being from Whitfield.
+It was a hard place, but mostly a good place with some decent people, some really nasty ones too lol.
 It was regarded as the worst housing scheme in the UK at one point and it possibly was but I never really thought about it in that way, it was where I was from, and even though I have not lived there for nearly 30 years it will always be where I’m from.

-For some strange reason that my Mum has never explained to me we used to always get an apple and an orange in a sock at Christmas , what kind of cruel present is that.
+What was that about?
+For some strange reason that my Mum has never explained to me we used to always get an apple and an orange in a sock at Christmas, what kind of cruel present is that.
 I think my parents were taking the piss.

-It’s all so tacky now – Dundee City Square in the early 80’s.
-The transformation of Dundee in recent years has been welcomed but I still prefer the tree in it’s old place in front of the Caird Hall.
-I don’t go into the City very often to be honest now but I used to love the trip down from Whitfield to go and see the tree and do a little shopping if we had any money, it was Thatcher’s 80’s we didn’t have much, no one did.
+It’s all so tacky now – Dundee City Square in the early ’80s.
+The transformation of Dundee in recent years has been welcomed but I still prefer the tree in its old place in front of the Caird Hall.
+I don’t go into the City very often other than a walk to work, but I used to love the trip down from Whitfield to go and see the tree and do a little shopping if we had any money, it was Thatcher’s 80s, and we didn’t have much, no one did.
 Christmas in Dundee as far as what is on offer now hasn’t been good for many a year now, it is all so tacky and pretty rubbish, to be honest.